mthorley/k8s-gitops/apps/common/mqtt/README.md

 The container will not start until the secret is mounted via the secrets operator and hence the environment variable will also be ready before the initContainer.

-The configmap-boostrap.yaml ensure that Flux does not substitute variables (which breaks the resulting script structure) by using the annotation `kustomize.toolkit.fluxcd.io/substitute: disabled`
+The configmap-boostrap.yaml ensures that Flux does not substitute variables (which breaks the resulting script structure) by using the annotation `kustomize.toolkit.fluxcd.io/substitute: disabled`

-Alternatives considered including using a custom plugin for MQTT authnentication/authorisation but this was deemed the simplest.
+Alternatives considered including using a custom plugin for MQTT authentication/authorisation but this was deemed the simplest.

+Refer [option 1](/setup/mqtt/README.md) for detailed configuration.

 # Test authenticated pub/sub